 Stews and Soups

-This is perhaps the most common way to use preserved lemons, particularly in North African cuisine.
+This is perhaps the most common way to use preserved lemons, particularly in North African cuisine and in Moroccan stews like this Vegan Chickpea Tagine.
 Adding preserved lemon peel infuses hearty stews, tagines, and soups with a contrasting brightness and background depth of flavor that is, again, hard to place but delicious.

 A few soup/stew recipes on my blog that you might want to experiment with (add a tablespoon or so of chopped preserved lemon peel before simmering or pressure cooking):